 - Many of today’s largest brands were started by entrepreneurs in Connecticut.
 Two such examples:

 - ESPN, which launched in Bristol in 1979 with one live broadcast.

 - Subway, which was founded in Milford, CT, in 1965 by Fred DeLuca.

-- Connecticut inventors have 39% more patents than the national average.
-Source: U.S. Patent and Trademark Office
+- Connecticut inventors have 51% more patents per capita than the national average.
+Source: National Science Foundation

-- Connecticut ranks #8 in private venture capital deals per capita in the U.S. Source: SSTI, CERC
+- Connecticut ranks #10 in private venture capital deals per capita in the U.S. Source: NVCA, CERC

-- Connecticut ranks #4 in the U.S. for private R&D investment per capita, #6 for academic R&D growth and #7 for state R&D investment.
+- Connecticut ranks #7 in the U.S. for private R&D investment per capita, #6 for academic R&D growth and #8 for state R&D investment.
 Source: National Center for Science and Engineering Statistics, Business Research and Development Survey, 2018; U.S. Census Bureau, Population Division, 2019; AdvanceCT calculations; U.S. Chamber of Commerce Foundation; Milken Institute, State Technology and Science Index

 We’ve highlighted a few types of support that may be particularly helpful for entrepreneurs.
 But please explore the rest of our site to learn more about the array of tax incentives, funding opportunities and technical resources we offer for all types of businesses.